ndcharles/ndcharles.github.io-/index.md

 * * *

 ### [Lagos Rent Prediction Web app (EazyRent)](/projects/project1_title)
-This is an inter-track project which involves the UI/UX team, Data Science team and Sodtware Engineering team.
+This is an inter-track project which involves the UI/UX team, Data Science team and Software Engineering team.
 As part of the data science team, our task is to scrape the necessary data and then develop a machine learning model to help house seekers in Lagos have an idea of how much it would cost them to rent an apartment in locations around Lagos.
 <!--- <img src="images/dummy_thumbnail.jpg?raw=true"/> --->

 [Learn more](https://ndcharles.github.io/projects/project1_title)